 Notably, members of Phi Alpha Theta are generally recognized by the federal government as having demonstrated academic merit, and thus may qualify for starting positions at GS-7 rather than GS-5 (educational background of a bachelor's degree).

-Faculty at Hampden Sydney who are members of Phi Alpha Theta include James Arieti (Classics), Robert Blackman (History), John Coombs (History), Eric Dinmore (History), Caroline Emmons (History), James Frusetta (History), Ralph Hattox (History) Marc Hight (Philosophy), Ken Lehman (History), as well as professors of history, emeriti, Keith Fitch, Ron Heinemann and James Simms.
+Faculty at Hampden Sydney who are members of Phi Alpha Theta include Robert Blackman (History), John Coombs (History), Eric Dinmore (History), Caroline Emmons (History), James Frusetta (History), Marc Hight (Philosophy), as well as professors emeriti, James Arieti, Keith Fitch, Ken Lehman, and James Simms.

 Profs.
-Hattox, Emmons and Blackman have moreover served as past Phi Alpha Theta chapter advisors.
+Emmons and Blackman have moreover served as past Phi Alpha Theta chapter advisors.
 Profs.
-Fitch, Heinemann and Simms not only served as chapter advisors, but were founding members of the Psi-Rho chapter at Hampden-Sydney College in 1973.
+Keith Fitch, Ronald Heinemann, and Jim Simms not only served as chapter advisors, but were founding members of the Psi-Rho chapter at Hampden-Sydney College in 1973.

 Students wishing to apply for Phi Alpha Theta will generaly be contacted directly in the spring during membership drives.